 ProtonMail also supports basic customization when it comes to layouts and themes.
 Initially, ProtonMail only supported layout, but it came with more options with time.
 You can choose from six different themes.
 Once you select your theme, you can choose the layout of your choice—the layout changes composer, inbox, and icon sizes — independently changeable to suit your requirement.

 ProtonMail utilizes end-to-end encryption to ensure email security at all times.
-Also, the messages are stored in the ProtonMail server completely encrypted using the highest security encryption possible.
+Also, the messages are stored in the ProtonMail server, wholly encrypted using the highest security encryption possible.
 In addition, all the communications between the server and the users are entirely encrypted.
 This means you can adjust the different aspects of the email and make it look like Gmail if you need to.

 Zero User Data Access

-ProtonMail encrypts all the data so that it is not even accessible by ProtonMail employees.
+ProtonMail encrypts all the data so that it is not even accessible to ProtonMail employees.
 To achieve this, ProtonMail follows zero access architecture.
 The architecture ensures that all data is encrypted at all times, making it inaccessible to unauthorized personnel and ProtonMail employees.
-The zero user data access means ProtonMail offers excellent Privacy.
-Also, it gives complete control to the user.
-However, the only side effect of the approach is that if a user forgets its password, ProtonMail cannot recover the password or access the content within the account.
+The zero user data access means ProtonMail offers excellent privacy and gives complete control to the user.
+However, the only side effect of the approach is that if a user forgets their password, ProtonMail cannot recover or access the content within the account.

 With Quick filters, you can effortlessly search your emails.
 With it, you can input email addresses, dates, keyboards, or boxes to find the message.
 However, you need to note that email content cannot be searched as ProtonMail uses zero-knowledge encryption, which doesn’t index the email content and hence cannot index them.